Hasan–Mu'awiya treaty

-The Hasan–Mu'awiya treaty was a political peace treaty signed in 661 between Hasan ibn Ali and Mu'awiya I to bring the First Fitna (656–661) to a close.
-Under this treaty, Hasan ceded the caliphate to Mu'awiya on the condition that the latter should rule in compliance with the Quran and the sunna, a council should appoint his successor, and Hasan's supporters would receive amnesty.
-Upon accession, Mu'awiya publicly recanted his earlier promises, while Hasan retired from politics in Medina.
-Throughout his reign, Mu'awiya also prosecuted notable partisans of Hasan and his father Ali.
+The Hasan–Mu'awiya treaty was a peace treaty signed in 661 between Hasan and Mu'awiya I to bring the First Fitna to an end.
+Under the treaty, Hasan ceded the caliphate to Mu'awiya on the condition that the latter should rule in compliance with the Quran and the Sunnah, a council should appoint his successor (rather than appointing one himself), and Hasan's supporters would receive amnesty.
+Upon accession, Mu'awiya publicly recanted his earlier promises, while Hasan retired from politics and abdicated in Medina.
+Later in his reign, Mu'awiya further violated the terms by prosecuting notable supporters of Hasan and his father Ali, and ultimately by appointing his son Yazid as his successor, making the caliphate hereditary.

 Historical background

 After Ali's assassination in 661, his eldest son Hasan was acknowledged caliph in Kufa.
 Having been at war with Ali, Syria's governor Mu'awiya did not recognize the caliphate of Hasan, and led an army into Kufa, while pressing Hasan for abdication in his letters.
-In response, Hasan sent a vanguard under Ubayd Allah ibn al-Abbas to Maskin to block Mu'awiya's advance until he arrived with the main army.
+In response, Hasan sent a vanguard under Ubayd Allah ibn Abbas to Maskin to block Mu'awiya's advance until he arrived with the main army.
 Meanwhile, Hasan faced a mutiny in his camp, likely ignited by Mu'awiya's spies, and was severely wounded in a failed assassination attempt by the Kharijites, a faction opposed to both Ali and Mu'awiya.
 This attack demoralized Hasan's army and led to widespread desertions.
 Ubayd Allah and most of his troops also defected after Mu'awiya bribed him.
-When Hasan learned about this, he reproached the Iraqi nobles for their fickle-mindedness.
+When Hasan learned about this, he reproached the Iraqi nobles for their humanity.

 Peace treaty

 Mu'awiya now sent envoys to propose that Hasan abdicate in his favor to spare Muslim blood.
 In return, Mu'awiya was ready to designate Hasan as his successor, grant him safety, and offer him a large financial settlement.
 Hasan accepted the overture in principle and sent his representative(s) to Mu'awiya in Maskin, who sent them back to Hasan with carte blanche, inviting him to dictate whatever he wanted.
-Hasan wrote that he would surrender the Muslim rule to Mu'awiya if he would comply with the Quran and sunna, his successor would be appointed by a council (shura), the people would remain safe, and Hasan's supporters would receive amnesty.
+Hasan wrote that he would surrender the Muslim rule to Mu'awiya if he would comply with the Quran and sunnah, his successor would be appointed by a council (shura), the people would remain safe, and Hasan's supporters would receive amnesty.
 His letter was witnessed by two representatives, who carried it to Mu'awiya.
 Hasan thus renounced the caliphate in August 661 after a seven-month reign.
 Some have criticized Hasan for ceding the caliphate, while others maintain that his abdication was inevitable, given the Kufans' weak support and Mu'awiya's military superiority.
 They suggest that Hasan was motivated by the desire for unity and peace among Muslims, and that he was averse to bloodshed and bellicose politics.